 To view a list of scheduled library closings, click HERE.

 In order to get a Kent District Library card, you must live within the Kent District Library service area.
-If you are in the KDL service area, bring a valid MI driver's license or ID along with proof of current residence (updated driver's license or recent mailing) to your local KDL branch library.
+If you are in the KDL service area, bring a valid Michigan driver's license or ID along with proof of current residence (updated driver's license or recent mailing) to your local KDL branch library.
 Minors must obtain written consent (co-signer on registration card) by a parent or guardian in order to obtain a library card.
 After completing a short form, you will be issued a library card.
-This library card is valid at over 70 libraries in West Michigan as part of the Lakeland Library Cooperative arrangement.

 You may also register for a KDL card online.
 Simply fill out the online registration form, identify your local KDL branch location, and your card will be ready and waiting for you to pick up when you present proper identification in person at that location.

 Please note that City of Grand Rapids residents must go to a Grand Rapids Public Library location to register for a library card.
 KDL cannot issue library cards to GRPL residents.
 Likewise, GRPL cannot issue library cards to residents of KDL's service area.

 If you've lost your library card or believe your card to be stolen, please visit your local branch library or fill out our lost card form to receive a free replacement card.
 Please note that failure to promptly report a lost or stolen card may result in fines for library materials illegally checked out on your card by an unauthorized user.
 You should also report a lost library card to Grand Rapids Public Library.

 You may currently have a maximum of 25 item holds placed on your card at any given time.

 At this time the following limits are placed on the borrowing of library materials:

 - A maximum of 100 total items can be checked out at any given time.

 - A maximum of 15 DVD videos can be checked out at any given time.